omarsar/nlp_overview/README.md

 - A collaborative platform where expert researchers can suggest changes (e.g., incorporate SOTA results) based on their recent findings and experimental results

 ## Contributing
 There are various ways to contribute to this project.
-Refer to the issue section to learn more about how you can help with this project.
-Or you can make suggestions in the form of an issue as well.
+Refer to the [issue section](https://github.com/omarsar/nlp_overview/issues/1) to learn more about how you can help.
+Or you can make suggestions in the form of a [new issue](https://github.com/omarsar/nlp_overview/issues/new) as well.